LeilaFattel/GOMAP-Paper-2019.1/Paper.md

 # Methods

+## Generating Predictions
+Used GOMAP on condo lalala.
+Input files are (usually) published along results.

 ## Clean up
 All functional annotation sets were cleaned up the following way (using definitions from the Gene Ontology version 2019-07-01):